 #### Pre-contemplative — or not? * 100% or 0% confidence may indicate they are pre-contemplative. * Maybe explore a «softer» topic first? * …Or ask them if they'd like to recalibrate their confidence! \ *«Can you imagine something that would make you even more confident?»* \ *«If there is still room to become more confident, what would you recalibrate your current confidence to?»*

-### 4. Identify main reason * **What reasons** did they use to arrive at their belief? * Are there any other underlying reasons supporing the belief? * Try to find the most important source, experience or reason. \ *«What makes this particular reason a good one for you?»* \ *«If you could learn of a better reason to support this belief, what would it look like?»*
+### 4. Identify main reason * **What reasons** did they use to arrive at their confidence? * Are there any other underlying reasons supporing this? * Try to find the most important source, experience or reason. \ *«What makes this particular reason a good one for you?»* \ *«If you could learn of a better reason to support this belief, what would it look like?»*

 #### Exploring underlying reasons * *«If this reason was unavailable to you, would it change your confidence?»* * *«…if so, how would it change?»* * *«…and if not, **what else** is keeping you at your confidence level?»* * [Switching topic](#/2) or focusing on [another reason](#/4) is fine! \ *«Claim 2 seems to be important for your belief in claim 1.
 Would you mind if we explore it instead?»*

-#### Many small, or a few large? * *A thousand small reasons, or a few big ones*? — explore to understand the background of the claim. * With many small, ask how each influences their confidence. * Is this influence additive (may surpass 100%) or multiplicative (may never reach 100%)? * Let them recalibrate their confidence as you explore. \ *When you're done, restate & summarize their reason(s).*
+#### Many small, or a few large? * Take notes! * *A thousand small reasons, or a few big ones*? — explore to understand their background. * With many small, ask how each influences their confidence. * Is this influence additive (may surpass 100%) or multiplicative (may never reach 100%)? * Let them recalibrate their confidence as needed. \ *When you're done, restate & summarize their reason(s).*

 ### 5. Explore & assess epistemology & reliablility *Is our epistemology reliable?
 Let's assess.*